 Breastfeed babies for their first year and gradually transition to solid foods between age 4-6 months.
 Research from the Framingham Heart Study shows that middle-aged adults who were breastfed as infants are 55 percent more likely to have healthy, heart-protective levels of HDL cholesterol.

 Avoid overfeeding or forcing a baby or child to finish meals if he or she isn't hungry by learning to read your child's hunger and fullness cues.
-We're born knowing when we're hungry and

 Avoid labeling your child a picky eater and only giving them food they like.
 Ellyn Satter, a respected nutritionist and family therapist, recommends in her book Child of Mine: Feeding with Love and Good Sense "don't limit your menus to just the foods you know your child will like.
 One good strategy is to include one food she likes with each meal."
 When children try a variety of foods several times, and see their family enjoying these foods, they'll typically learn to like these foods themselves.